heykieran/xl-parse-clj/README.md

 Much of the effort of extracting an AST from an individual Excel formula is based on some excellent prior work done by E. W. Bachtal and can be found [here](https://ewbi.blogs.com/develops/).

-The algorithm was converted minimally "functionalized" and converted to Clojure, but I acknowledge a debt of gratitude to the original author.
+The algorithm was minimally "functionalized" and converted to Clojure, but I acknowledge a debt of gratitude to the original author.

 I considered ANTLR and other similar approaches, but rejected them because of the difficulty of dealing with